 My most favorite academic subject is Mathematics and computer programming.

-Though mathematics is my one of my most beloved subjects now, I would like you to know that as a kid I despised math.I had my reasons.
-I never understood why the person named “Sam” was purchasingsixty five watermelons, no one wondered why.But as I grew up I understood math is a funny subject.As years passed by I understood mathematics is ubiquitous.Mathematics is deeply embedded in our life.
-From the moment we wake till the time we go back to bed, we use math in some way or the other.So I changed my way looking at math.
-I started seeking pleasure in finding unknown.
-That feeling, looking at an equation which looks completely foreign and scaryand at the end it succumbs to you, is one amazing feeling.Math is like gigantic jigsaw puzzle which willalways havefew puzzle slots empty, and trying to fill the gaps excites me.
+Though Mathematics is my one of my most beloved subjects now, as a kind however, I despised Math.
+And I had my reasons.
+I never understood why a person named “Sam” would purchasesixty five watermelons and instead of asking why, we would have to focus on the numbers.
+As years passed by I understood that Mathematics is ubiquitous.It’s deeply embedded in our life.
+From the moment we wake up, to the time we go back to bed, we use it in some way or the other.As I realized this, I started taking pleasure in finding unknown.
+When I looked at an equation, it seemed completely foreign and scaryat first.
+However, when I solved it bit by bit, the unfamiliarity faded away and a pleasant familiarity too its place.
+For me, Math is like gigantic jigsaw puzzle which always hasfew puzzle slots empty, and trying to fill these gaps excites me.
 Topics such as the Fibonacci series and the golden ratio always made me think differently.
 For example, the golden ratio made me see the “Mona Lisa” as a set of rectangles rather than portrait of woman with no eyebrows.
-The way I see things changed in weird yet in a good way.
+The way I see things changed in aa weird yet in a good way.

-Coming to the second one, computer programming: I started programming from class 9.
-As we know computer languages are the languagesthe future.I was moved by the programming effected our life.
-Asimple code can help do a gigantic task when done manually.
-The day I started programming, I still remember I understood nothing.
-But now, when I’m shopping online or playing a game or even simply using WhatsApp, now all think is how to write a code to build such things.My love the subject has made take up courses such as ethical hacking, android app development and few other online courses.
+Apart from Mathematics, there is another subject I am in love with: Computer Programming.
+I started programming from class 9.
+Everyone knows that computer languages are the languages that are shaping the future.A gigantic task can be reduced to a single keystroke through a simple code.
+My love for the subject has made take up courses such as ethical hacking, android app development and few other online courses and I’ve also worked as an intern for I.T.
+Services Company.

+.

 These two have influenced my life; they changed my way of thinking in the best way possible.